jeanmathieupotvin/transltr/tests/testthat/_snaps/serialize.md

       assert(out1)
     Condition
       Error:
-      ! in object 'test-id':
-       - 'Translations' must be a null, or a mapping of non-empty character strings.
+      !
+'Translations' must be a null, or a mapping of non-empty character strings.

 # assert.ExportedText() detects invalid Locations field